thomasabishop/eolas/Hardware/CPU/CPU_architecture.md

 We measure the speed of a chip process within the CPU in **Hertz (Hz)**.
 One Hertz is equivalent to _1 cycle per second_ where a "cycle" is equivalent to a single clock **tick**.
 Thus a tick covers a period of 1 second.

 A speed of 2GHz for example means two billion cycles per second.
 This would mean that the clock was completing two billion cycles at each tick.
+It is clock speed that is being referred to when computers are marketed in terms of the number of Hz a processor possesses.

+## Processing cycles

+Each "cycle" is the execution of a process that commences once the [kernel](/Operating_Systems/The_Kernel.md) hands control to the CPU.
+Each cycle follows a sequence of events known as [fetch, decode, and execute](/Hardware/CPU/Fetch_decode_execute.md).

 ## Electromagnetism: broader scientific context

-Hertz was the scientist who detected electromagentic waves and more broadly in science, we use Hertz to measure the number of electromatic waves (cycles) in a signal.
+Hertz was the scientist who detected electromagentic waves and more broadly in science, we use Hertz to measure the frequency of electromatic wave cycles in a signal.

 ![](/img/hertz_wave_freq.gif)

 As the diagram above shows, a cycle is equal to one ascending and one descending crest.
-The more cycles the greater the Hertz.
+The more cycles per time unit, the greater the Hertz.
+We see the Hz increase as the number of cycles increases over time.